 Concordia offers the M.Ed. program in a cohort format: a small group takes the same classes at the same time.
 By learning alongside fellow educators, you will foster life-long, professional relationships and earn invaluable peer support.
 Classes are offered online.
 Students will finish the program in two years.

-The next start date for Early Childhood Special Education is Thursday, Jan 1.
+The next start date for Early Childhood Special Education is Monday, Aug 27.

 Early Childhood Special Education

 EDUC 501 Contemporary Thought in Education3This course provides an examination of the theoretical and philosophical bases for contemporary educational patterns; and current educational issues.
 Interests of the participants will determine the areas of application to private and public education.

 PSY 511 Psychological Foundations of Teaching and Learning3A study of selected theories of learning and their implications for the classroom setting.
 Applications of psychological principles and research to instructional situations with an emphasis on those that involve a Christian setting.

 EDUC 578 Infants and Toddlers: Development, Methods, Curriculum & Assessment (Birth-3)3Emphasis on linguistic, physical, social, cognitive, moral, emotional, aesthetic development of children from birth to age three; developmentally appropriate methodology, curriculum, and assessment; family partnerships; advocacy; professionalism; resources for families of children from birth to age three.
 This course will include 10 hours of direct contact with young children, ages birth through three, including those with special developmental and/or learning needs.